applegrew/django-paypal/README.md

             ...
     The decorator checks for any GET parameters corresponding to a PDT call and adds the keyword arguments `pdt_active`, `pdt_failed` and `pdt` to the view call.

+1. Set `PAYPAL_IGNORE_INVALID_PDT` to `True` to stop saving data about failed transactions.
+This might save you from an attack of bad inserts.

 Using PayPal Payments Standard with Subscriptions:
 --------------------------------------------------